-I produce music that rocks, and I'm here to engineer for you as an artist or your band.
+I produce music that rocks, and I'm here to bring your songs to life.

 I have been producing music since 2013 and always stay up with the current trends.
-With access to thousands of samples and over $3,000 in synths and production libraries, I have a wide-range of production techniques and styles to meet your project.
+With access to thousands of samples and over $5,000 in synths and production libraries, I have a plethora of sonic capabilities utilizing a wide-range of production techniques and styles to meet your project.

 Simply send me your recording stems, song tempo(s), key(s), any reference material and I'll send you a fully-produced song(s) for your next release(s).

 I always strive to be an excellent communicator, so you'll always know when your project is being worked on and when it will be done.
 We will work together to create the best song and crush everyone else.

 Contact me through the green button above and let's get to work.